 Data Science and Analytics, M.S.

-This degree has applications to health, social, political, and environmental issues as science and technology disciplines.
+The M.S. in data science and analytics provides students with the fundamental analytics background necessary to work with big and complex data sets in any discipline.
+The degree has applications to health, social, political, and environmental issues as well as science and technology disciplines.
 It provides training in key technical areas while also developing business and communication skills.

 Listen to Podcast